 - Supervision and mentorship of office assistants generating online content

-In Operations, I work with the director and staff to ensure all projects and events fit within the vision and goals of PLT.
-This includes developing ideas and projects that will further the mission of PLT and looking for opportunities that do so as well.
-Responsibilities include but are not limited to:
+In Operations, I worked with the director and staff to ensure all projects and events fit within the vision and goals of PLT.
+This included developing ideas and projects that furthered the mission of PLT.
+Responsibilities included:

 - Oversight of all Project activities in coordination with Project staff, including but not limited to grant-based financial administration, coordination of publicity and publication efforts (print and online), management of PLT Programs, maintaining correspondence, office administration